Table of Contents

 /// <summary>

 /// In this example, we are creating a basic web application using Gestalt.
-We are using the default configuration settings and showing examples of building your own modules.
+We are using the

 /// </summary>